Looking for something? Search Here »

 Many business consultants agree that joining an industry group early in your planning for your business allows you to access help, find mentors, get important industry information and meet successful business people in the industry (and discover what has made them successful!).
 Joining Pets Australia will give you access to handy business templates and guideance notes that will be useful, as well as access to members blogs and forums.

-3. Create a business plan.
 Unless your business is going to be a hobby business, a business plan is a good idea.
 Business plan templates can be found on the net, or from your accountant and TAFE students can also access a business planning kit.
 Not much good starting a business if it’s not going to pay for itself (and pay you too!).
 CLICK HERE for some useful links.
+Pets Australia members also have access to telephone assistance in developing their strategic plan, as well as many “tricks of the trade” from their experience in the pet industry that can help you!

 4. Think about how many $$ you will need to start the business